 Taxidermy has been weird since it was invented.
 The notion of re-representing animals has a built in imaginative imperative.
 Many illustrious practitioners have followed their muse into fantastic and bizarre works.
 Like any other art form, practically everything has been done; all we can add is our contemporary cultural overlay.
 This is not particularly "rogue".

 I have been so busy that I haven't had time to make pieces to put up for sale.
-Please contact me via my Enquires link if you are interested in a custom order.
-See below.

 Any restoring or repair under taken must be done sympathetically and with respect for the integrity and age of the piece.
 A delicate balance must be maintained so the level of restoration doesn't overwhelm the charm of the original work.